rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 # Overview

-A CI platform infrastructure should be an implentation detail that users can ignore.
+A CI platform infrastructure should be an implentation detail that users are unconcerned abou A CI platform serves to facility automation of tests, builds, and deployment.

  - Reduce cycletime (with more focus on troubleshooting builds over build server)
  - Increase inovation from CI platform team (reduce maintance and support; free to build a better "Space Elevator" [ref](https://docs.google.com/presentation/d/17XkhdQtP1ThbOH_C8JYm0Zygsv0bhpPWIjnQX8BMeM4/edit#slide=id.gaad5158c7d_3_244))